The Principles of a Healthy Home

 Safe: The majority of injuries among children occur in the home.
 Falls are the most frequent cause of residential injuries to children, followed by injuries from objects in the home, burns, and poisonings.

-Contaminant-Free: Chemical exposures include lead, radon, pesticides, volatile organic compounds, and environmental tobacco smoke.
+Contaminant-Free: Chemical exposures include lead, radon, pesticides, volatile organic compounds, PFAS, and environmental tobacco smoke.
 Exposures to asbestos particles, radon gas, carbon monoxide, and secondhand tobacco smoke are far higher indoors than outside.

 Maintained: Poorly maintained homes are at risk for moisture and pest problems.
 Deteriorated lead-based paint in older housing is the primary cause of lead poisoning, which affects some 535,000 U.S. children annually.